 A different take on a family-favourite – Tuna Pasta Bake!
-The dish is transformed with an addition of pesto, cherry tomatoes and mozzarella.
-Simple to make, budget-friendly and certainly full of flavour, our Tuna and Pesto Pasta Bake is a fancier take on a more traditional pasta dinner!
+The dish is transformed with the addition of pesto, cherry tomatoes and mozzarella.
+Simple to make, budget-friendly and certainly full of flavour, our Tuna Pesto Pasta Bake is a fancier take on a more traditional pasta dinner!

-The idea to first make this dish was born when I tried a lovely salmon & pesto lasagne dish on our holiday in Venice.
+The idea to first make this dish was born when I tried a lovely salmon and pesto lasagne dish on our holiday in Venice.
 Fish and pesto was never a combination I used, but it seems to work perfectly with any oilier fish.
 I’ve opted for a simple bake to show off the amazing combination of tinned tuna and pesto.
-So here’s our 7 ingredients pasta bake!
+So here’s our 7-ingredient tuna pesto pasta bake!

-Preheat the oven to gas 200°C Fan.
-Cook the pasta for 2 minutes less than stated on the packet and drain, reserving approx 100ml of pasta water.
+Preheat the oven to 200°C Fan.
+Cook the pasta for 2 minutes less than stated on the packet and drain, reserving approximately 100ml of starchy pasta water.

 Whilst the pasta is cooking, drain the tuna and tip it into a large mixing bowl.
 Halve your cherry tomatoes and add to the tuna.
 Zest and juice the lemon into the same bowl too.
 Finely slice all of your spring onions, but only add about 2/3 to the tuna bowl.
 Reserve the rest for later.
 Finally add the pesto, some seasoning and mix.